-Nothing can beat the smell of fresh dough proving, and then being baked to perfection.
+Nothing can beat the smell of fresh dough proving, and then bread being baked to perfection.

 - place the yeast and honey into half the tepid water and leave to ferment